DCC-Lab/RayTracing/docs/README-documentation.md

 The online documentation can be updated directly from the [RayTracing project](https://readthedocs.org/projects/raytracing/) on ReadTheDocs by the project administrators (currently dccote, jlbegin and elaheparham) to match the release from PyPI.
 The build is currently set on the master branch.
 To build a released version, an admistrator must go to the [Build](https://readthedocs.org/projects/raytracing/builds/) on ReadTheDocs, select the version and push Build Version.

+Remember before bulding online the new documentation version, you should check if all the documentations and examples are working properly.
+So, run `.../raytracing/tests/TestModule.py` and if there are no errors, the documentation is working properly.
+If there is an error you should go to the line that raises the error and fix it before publishing the new version.

 ### Build local

 Anyone can build the documentation locally.
 From the docs directory, with appropriate tools installed, type: